boboweike/react_full_course/03_Basic_Usage_of_React/script/README.md

 First off, we need to install React.
 You can do this by running the command: `npm i react react-dom`.
 This command installs two packages. react is the React core, which provides functions for creating elements and components. react-dom handles DOM operations.
 Simply put, react creates elements, and react-dom brings them onto the page.

 Now, let's switch to VSCode to install these two packages.
-Assuming you have a basic folder structure with a simple HTML page and a package.json file, right-click on the folder and open the integrated terminal. [pause] Then type: `npm i react react-dom` to install both packages.
-After a brief pause, you'll have the packages installed.
-You can double-check this in your package.json file.
+Assuming you have a basic folder structure with a simple HTML page [pause] and a package.json file, [pause] right-click on the folder and open the integrated terminal. [pause] Then type: `npm i react react-dom` [pause] to install both packages. [pause] After a brief pause, you'll have the packages installed.
+You can double-check this in your package.json file. [pause]

 So, we have React installed.
 But how do we use it?
 Let's go through the steps together.